OK, what is going on with SVB?

 For our third vantage point, let’s talk about venture capitalists.
 On Thursday, a number of VC firms — including but not limited to USV, Founders Fund, Hustle Fund, Inspired Capital and Valor Equity — advised startups to pull money out of SVB.
 Some advised diversification.

+TC’s Rebecca Szkutak writes about how the bank’s collapse could affect the increasingly hot venture debt market.
+She reports that “not all players will be pulling back, and nonbanking lenders — many of whom are flush with cash — are in a great position to capitalize on the gap SVB leaves.
+Private lenders that have traditionally focused on venture debt, including Hercules, Western Technology Investment and Runway Growth Capital, may see a flurry of opportunity.”

-If you want more, we certainly have more, including notes on halted trading, a recap on how this happened so fast and “collywobbles” elsewhere.
+If you want more, we certainly have words for you, including notes on halted trading, a recap on how this happened so fast and “collywobbles” elsewhere.

 As always, you can follow me on Twitter or Instagram to continue the conversation.
-You can also send me tips at natasha.m@techcrunch.com or on Signal at +1 925 271 0912.
+Those with information on SVB and its fall out, whether you are an employee, founder and venture capitalist can send me tips at natasha.m@techcrunch.com or on Signal at +1 925 271 0912.
+My Twitter DMs are also open.

 Etc., etc.